kfogel/presidential-speeches/README.md

 The text of the speeches comes from [The Miller Center](https://millercenter.org/the-presidency/presidential-speeches) at the University of Virginia.
-The Miller Center provides not just the text of the speecehs, but audio and video when available.
+The Miller Center provides not just the text of the speeches, but audio and video when available.
 However, since each speech is encapsulated in a single web page and those pages are in a pretty consistent format (thank you, Miller Center!), the raw text for each speech was easily extractable via